prajwalghotkar/Employee-Retention/README.md

 ---
 ##### Systematic Step-by-Step Process
 - **Step 1**: Import Libraries and Data
-  - Prajwal imported libraries like pandas, numpy, seaborn, matplotlib, and scikit-learn.
+  - Imported libraries like pandas, numpy, seaborn, matplotlib, and scikit-learn.
   - The employee dataset was loaded for analysis.

 - **Step 2**: Basic Data Checks
-  - Prajwal explored the dataset using .info() and .describe() to understand the shape and summary.
+  - Explored the dataset using .info() and .describe() to understand the shape and summary.

 - **Step 3**: Data Preparation & Cleaning
   - Converted categorical columns ‘Attrition’ and ‘Overtime’ to integers for modeling.